Adult Education Classes, 2023

-There are three periods during the morning of 55 minutes each.
-Classes are for six days, Sunday through Friday.
-Teachers are selected by the Program & Evaluations committee.
+There are three periods of 55 minute classes beginning at 9:00AM each day, Sunday through Friday.
+Teachers are selected by the Program & Evaluations Committee.
 Each teacher teaches his/her class twice each morning for 6 days.
 Classes are strictly optional and no attendance is kept.

 The Program & Evaluations committee seeks to achieve a balance of classes in these categories, usually nine or more classes total:

 - Social/Political: Labor issues, political workings, and miscellaneous other

 - Religion & Spirituality: Bible study, comparative religion, etc.

 New teachers are sometimes brought in because the committee is looking for someone to teach a specific topic.
 Most often, a teacher is brought in by a camper who has experienced the teacher elsewhere.